PMP Exam Passing Score – Part II

 Do you want to know PMP Exam Passing Score?

-Of course, you want to but no one can help you with it.
+Of course you would want to know, but the sad news is that no one can help you with it.
 In part I of this article PMP Passing Score, we discussed 3 facts and some popular opinions about the passing score.
 We already know that PMI grades the exam on 5 different domains but we do not know how the grading is done.
-We also know that no definite PMP exam passing score.
-Now, this is a grave problem.
-The PMP exam is a difficult exam and an unknown target score makes the certification even more difficult.
+We also know that the exam does not have a definite passing criteria.

 Now, the obvious questions would be which are the good PMP practice tests and what is a good score?
 A good score could mean 50% or 70% or even 90%.
 Different people may have different opinions.
 But you need to be 100% sure to pass the exam.
 Let’s try to find answer to these questions.

 PMP Practice Tests And PMP Certification Passing Score

 Let me share a small incident with you.

 A few months ago, I was conducting a 4 day classroom training.
 On the last day, I invited an old colleague.
 I requested him to share his PMP experience with the class.
 He shared many useful tips with the students.
 During his discourse, he touched upon the topic of PMP certification passing score.
 He categorically said that the students should target at least 80% in the PMP practice tests before taking the exam.
 Naturally, the students got curious about the 80% figure.
 We ended up having a lively & animated discussion on this topic.